Mahopac Central School District: 2014 racism incident

 At a high school basketball game, Mahopac students and spectators were accused of verbally attacking basketball players from Mount Vernon, New York, with "racial taunts of an abhorrent nature."
 After eventually losing the game, Mahopac students then took to Twitter to continue the harassment, specifically focusing their attacks towards African-American students.
 Once word began to spread of the incident, students from other school districts began to support the statements made by Mount Vernon, citing similar issues with Mahopac students.
 Upon investigation, 3 Mahopac students were suspended.
 As a result of the incident, Mahopac's varsity basketball coach at the time, Kevin Downes, stepped down from his position.

 2019 racism incident

 Similar to the incident in 2014, Mahopac High School junior varsity lacrosse players were accused of racist behaviors during a game against the team from New Rochelle, New York.
 A parent of a New Rochelle athlete reported that Mahopac athletes referred to the New Rochelle athletes as "[expletive] Mexicans" and that they refused to shake hands with African-American athletes.
 Mahopac's Superintendent, Anthony DiCarlo, immediately got in touch with New Rochelle administrators about the incident, responding to the accusations by stating, "We must be ever-vigilant when confronting behavior that runs counter to expected norms...Anyone found responsible will be held accountable in accordance with district policies and procedures."
-However, no reports of disciplinary actions came from the school district afterwards.
+However, no disciplinary action was taken after extensive reviews by both school districts found the reports to be unfounded.